5 Best Ping Pong Serves (With Professional Examples)

 - Last updated

 Serving is the only time you have complete control of the ball, so you have complete freedom to dictate the beginning of the rally.
-This means you can selectively play to your strengths and your opponent’s weaknesses.
+This means you can play to your strengths and your opponent’s weaknesses selectively.

 Facing an opponent with a poor backhand attack?
-A topspin pendulum serve deep to the backhand could be a good choice.
+A fast serve deep to the backhand could be a good choice.
+Perhaps a topspin pendulum serve (see below for a how-to).

-Countering a player’s weakness with an effective serve gives you a strong start to a rally, so you’d be foolish not to make use of such a golden opportunity.
+Countering a player’s weakness with an effective ping pong serve gives you a strong start to a rally, so you’d be foolish not to make use of such a golden opportunity.
 But here lies the issue.
-For one, you need to be able to read the game to decipher which serves give you an advantage, and two, you need to be able to effectively execute said serve.
+For one, you need to be able to read the game to decipher which serves to give you an advantage, and two, you need to be able to execute said serve effectively.
 Only then do you have one of the best serves in table tennis.

 This means you need a lot of practice to improve the quality of each of your serves.
-You need to get factors such, as spin, placement, and deception just right.
+You must get factors such as spin, placement, and deception just right.
+Oh, and you need to ensure they are legal serves, too!
+So, there is no hiding the ball with your throwing arm.

 Read More: Basic Table Tennis Skills